chem330/chem330.github.io/hardness/index.md

 *Most water samples can be titrated without dilution.
 Try these steps first unless you are certain you are working with very hard water.*

 1. Measure exactly 50 mL of the water sample into a suitable container for titration.
-2. Add 2.0 mL of the buffer solution.
+2. Add 2.0 mL of the buffer solution plus 5-6 drops of indicator.
 4. Titrate using the EDTA titrant.
 At the end point the color should change from red to blue.
 5. Repeat this procedure at least two additional times.
 6. Use this data and the data from parts A and B to calculate the hardness of your water sample in 	milligrams of $\ce{CaCO3}$ per liter.